-The ‘back row’ of the choir comprising the adult singers is a lively, sociable group, where strong lifelong friendships are formed during the many musical activities undertaken by the choir.
-Experience with performing music by great composers with an outstanding choir directed by Christopher Gray can be invaluable when embarking on a musical career.
+The ‘back row’ of the choir comprises the adult singers who sing the alto, tenor and bass parts.
+Is a lively, sociable group, where strong lifelong friendships are formed during the many musical activities undertaken by the choir.
+Experience performing music by great composers and with an outstanding choir can be invaluable when embarking on a musical career.

-Choral scholars have a busy schedule of recordings, broadcasts, services and performances with orchestras such as the BBC National Orchestra of Wales and City of London Sinfonia.
+Choral scholars have a busy schedule of services, broadcasts and recordings.
+The choir has also collaborated with orchestras including the BBC National Orchestra of Wales and City of London Sinfonia.

 The music team is looking to recruit choral scholars for the 2024/25 academic year.
 For anyone thinking about becoming a choral scholar, the music department will be pleased to speak to anyone thinking of applying for a September 2024 entry.
 Please email the director of music email@example.com who will be happy to advise.
 Visit the vacancy page for full role descriptions and application forms.